-As the NICE criteria made clear, there is an absolute need for more evidence based treatment for eating disorders.
-For anorexia there are no studies rated as an intervention with the highest rating.
+As the NICE criteria made clear, there is an absolute need for more evidence-based treatment for eating disorders.
+For anorexia, there are no studies rated as an intervention with the highest rating.
 The importance of developing “A” or “A+” ratings for those with eating disorders is key.
-Since FBT has not been rated in adults, the NICE guidelines offer no evidence based therapy for adults for anorexia.
+Since FBT has not been rated in adults, the NICE guidelines offer no evidence-based therapy for adults with anorexia.
 Programs such as ours and others across the country struggle with this reality by using CBT, DBT, and adult versions of FBT.
 We are fortunate that both CBT and DBT have been shown to have some efficacy for bulimia and binge eating disorder.
-As Harriet Brown notes, it is difficult to shift treatment and most providers must make due with limited or incomplete data.
-We have great hope that upcoming years will produce significant changes in evidence based care.
+As Harriet Brown notes, it is difficult to shift treatment and most providers must make do with limited or incomplete data.
+We have great hope that upcoming years will produce significant changes in evidence-based care.
 Our task is to try what we know, recognize when things are not working, and have the willingness to shift and try new things until health and recovery are achieved.